Community participation in palliative care

-The Palliative Care District Projects of Northern Kerala have showed the way forward for the majority of the world's countries.
-They are one of the very few that have made palliative care a popular health movement, and this in a true Gandhian spirit 'for the people, by the people, with the people'.
+The Palliative Care District Projects of Northern Kerala have showed the way forward for many of the world's countries.,,, They are one of the very few that have made palliative care a popular health movement, and this in a true Gandhian spirit "for the people, by the people, with the people".
 The NNPC have shown that local communities can be empowered to identify the chronically ill (e.g. also paralysed and bedridden) and the terminally ill, regardless of disease or cause, and to support them and their families with self-sustainable community led services despite limited economic resources and without any outside economic support.
 In other words, the community has taken responsibility for the care of its chronically and terminally ill.
 Bravo!

-The hospice approach or the institutionalized medical approach has failed to reach the majority of those in need of palliative care, covering only a lucky few.
+The hospice approach or the institutionalised medical approach has failed to reach the majority of those in need of palliative care, covering only a lucky few.
 The West is not always best.
-There, birth and death have been institutionalized and traditional cultural support systems have been lost to a purely medical approach that, in the very near future, will not be sustainable, much less reproducible in the rest of the world considering the rapid aging of the populations.
-The ratio of caregiver to caretakers has already reached a ratio of 2 : 1 and may soon be 1 : 1, and today's brilliant hospital/hospice care for the select few will not be possible for the majority of the worlds terminally ill.
+There, birth and death have been institutionalised and traditional cultural support systems have been lost to a purely medical approach that, in the very near future, will not be sustainable, much less reproducible in the rest of the world considering the rapid aging of the populations.
+The ratio of caregiver to caretakers has already reached a ratio of 2:1 and may soon be 1:1, and today's brilliant hospital/hospice care for the select few will not be possible for the majority of the world's terminally ill.